wpendl99/.github/profile/installationChecklist.md

   - ESLint
   - Code Spell Checker
   - GitLens
+- Set VSCode prettier line length to 120 from default 80
 - Installed NVM, Node, NPM by installing NVM first and then the LTS version of Node.
 This was v18.13.

   ```sh